Connecticut Tax Tips for Senior Citizens

-Resident individuals may take a property tax credit against their Connecticut income tax liability for property taxes paid to a Connecticut political subdivision on a primary residence or on a motor vehicle, or both.
-Generally, this credit is allowed for property tax bills that were due and paid during 2001.
+Resident individuals may take a property tax credit against their Connecticut income tax liability for property taxes paid to a Connecticut political subdivision on a primary residence or on a privately owned or leased motor vehicle, or both.
+Generally, this credit is allowed for property tax bills that were due and paid during 2003.

-This includes any installment payments that you make during 2001 that were due in 2001 and any installments that you prepaid during 2001 that were due in 2002.
-Supplemental property tax bills that were due during 2001 or 2002 also qualify if paid during 2001.
+This includes any installment payments you make during 2003 that were due in 2003 and any installments you prepaid during 2003 that are due in 2004.
+Supplemental property tax bills due during 2003 or 2004 also qualify if paid during 2003.
 However, the late payment of any property tax bills or the payment of any interest, fees, or charges related to the property tax bill do not qualify for this credit.
-The maximum credit allowed for the 2001 taxable year is $500 per return.

-Computing Your Income Tax: The following example shows how to compute the income tax liability for the 2001 taxable year for a resident married couple filing jointly.
+Computing Your Income Tax: The following example shows how to compute the income tax liability for a resident married couple filing jointly.
 The tax is rounded to the nearest whole dollar.

 Calculation of Tax

-For taxable years beginning on or after January 1, 1999, Social Security recipients whose filing status is: Single or Married Filing Separately and report a federal adjusted gross income of less than $50,000, or Married Filing Jointly or Head of Household and report a federal adjusted gross income of less than $60,000, are not subject to Connecticut income tax on federally taxable Social Security benefits.
+Social Security recipients whose filing status is: Single or Married Filing Separately and whose federal adjusted gross income is less than $50,000, or Married Filing Jointlyor Head of Household and whose federal adjusted gross income is less than $60,000, are not subject to Connecticut income tax on federally taxable Social Security benefits.